mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 | Anything to change? | Suggested making the title more specific | Recommended using color more deliberately to signal meaning |

-The main takeaway was that the concept of splitting the visualization into two charts worked well.
-Both people understood what I was trying to show without much explanation.
-However, both mentioned color confusion, which made me rethink how intentional my palette needed to be.
-Their feedback reinforced the importance of consistency (greens for high performers, oranges for low performers) and clearer labeling.
-It also pushed me to tighten the title so the message felt more explicit and easier to grasp at a glance.
+After talking with both classmates, a few patterns stood out right away.
+The biggest one was that the overall idea of splitting the visualization into two charts made sense to them, which reassured me that I was moving in the right direction.
+They could recognize the “change over time” chart and they understood the purpose of the bar chart.
+That part felt intuitive, which matched the direction I wanted to go.

+But both people also pointed out that the colors in my sketch were confusing.
+They didn’t know what the colors represented or why certain lines were a certain shade.
+This lined up almost exactly with the gaps I had highlighted earlier using Stephen Few’s critique process.
+Few puts a lot of emphasis on perceptibility, clarity, and reducing cognitive load, and my classmates’ reactions confirmed that I wasn’t there yet.
+The design was getting closer but still wasn’t intuitive enough to read without work.

+Their feedback pushed me to be much more deliberate with the color palette and labeling.
+I realized that if the colors weren’t immediately understandable in a rough sketch, they definitely wouldn’t be clear in the final product.
+The same went for the title in that both people suggested making it more specific so the viewer knows exactly what they’re looking at from the start.
+Overall, the feedback helped me refine the parts of the redesign that Few’s method had already made me more aware of and it guided the changes I made in the final version.

 ## Step five: build the solution